gongjian1981/SENG8091-Group/actions/owner.md

 Frontend:

 > Add a category dropdown to the `Business Profile Setup` form.
 Fetch the categories from the API and display the list to the user for selection.

+### Requirement 1.5

+Business user can edit business information later on the business profile page.

+#### Action 6:

+Prerequisites: Action 4.

+Backend:

+> Implement an API that allows updating `businessName`, `description`, `address`, `businessHours`, `contactInfo`, `logoImage`, `coverImage`, and `categoryId` for the selected `businessId`.

+Frontend:

+> Add an `Edit` button to the business profile page.
+When clicked, load the current data into an editable form.
+On submit, call the API to save changes and refresh the profile page.

+---